dvitanov/lorevc/docs/preface/why-i-wrote-this.md

+---
+id: preface-why-i-wrote-this
+slug: /preface/why-i-wrote-this

+sidebar_label: 'Why I Wrote This'
+sidebar_position: 2

+title: Why I Wrote This
+description: Welcome to lore.vc aka the Fundraising Lore, a guide to help founder CEOs successfully raise early-stage VC financing from Silicon Valley investors

+---

-0.1.
-Why I Wrote This
+# Why I Wrote This

 There are a number of reasons why I decided to write and publish the Fundraising Lore.